Use the POST method with two parameters: userName for the

 If the password is correct, make a log-in info string that is a concatentation of the user log-in name, a space, and the timestamp string from the server.
 Store the log-in info string in local storage with the key cs2550timestamp

-NOTE: Unfortunately our textbook does not include any information about local storage.
-You will need to read about local storage in the Lesson 10 notes.
+You can read about local storage in Chapter 16 of Fundamentals of Web Development, especially Section 16.7.
+You can also read about local storage in the Lesson 10 notes.
 The Lesson 10 notes include links to web sites that explain local storage.
 You might want to do a Web search to get additional information.

 On your game page, use a script to retrieve the user log-in string from local storage.
 Display the user name and timestamp string somewhere on the game page.
 To receive full credit for this part of the assignment, the information must be on the game page, not on the page where the user enters his or her user name and password.